If you already hold a degree and are looking to qualify as a mental health nurse, find out more about our MSc Nursing (Mental Health).

 The teaching team is supported by ‘experts by experience’ – leading practitioners who regularly share their knowledge in teaching sessions at the University, together with clinical staff from our placement providers.

-Your Programme Leader, Heather Brundrett, has significant experience of working in statutory and voluntary mental health services and continues to maintain active links with these services.
-She has particular interests in mental health recovery, peer clinical supervision and psychosocial interventions.
+Your Programme Leader, Helen Clarke, has significant experience of working in mental health services and continues to maintain active links with these services.
+She has particular interests in practice learning, leadership, and community mental health services.

 September 2019 typical entry requirements